Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Western Technical College

-As a testament to the quality of education it offers, El Centro College also is in the top 5% of our Best Allied Health Services Undergraduate Certificate Trade Schools ranking.
+El Centro College excels when it comes to quality.
+It’s ranked in the top 5% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools list.

-Northshore Technical Community College ranked #23 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
-Located in the rural area of Bogalusa, Northshore Technical College-Sullivan Main Campus is a public college with a small student population.
+Northshore Technical Community College came in at #23 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools ranking.
+Located in the rural area of Lacombe, Northshore Technical College-Sullivan Main Campus is a public college with a moderately-sized student population.

-Full Allied Health & Medical Assisting Services at Lakeshore Technical College Report
+Read full report on Allied Health & Medical Assisting Services at Lakeshore Technical College

 Additional Award Winners

-This list shows the remainder of the schools awarded a Best Value Allied Health Services Undergraduate Certificate Schools badge.
-Showing in this list means the college was ranked in the top 15% of the 822 different United States allied health and medical assisting services schools we analyzed.
+This list represents the remainder of the schools awarded a Best Value Allied Health Services Undergraduate Certificate Schools badge.
+Showing in this list means the school was ranked in the top 15% of the 822 different United States allied health & medical assisting services schools we analyzed.

 Honorable Mentions